 Jane C. Norman, RN, MSN, CNE, PhD, received her undergraduate education at the University of Tennessee, Knoxville campus.
 There she completed a double major in Sociology and English.
 She completed an Associate of Science in Nursing at the University of Tennessee, Nashville campus and began her nursing career at Vanderbilt University Medical Center.
 Jane received her Masters in Medical-Surgical Nursing from Vanderbilt University.
 In 1978, she took her first faculty position and served as program director for an associate degree program.
-(A complete biography appears at the end of this course.)
+(A complete biography can be found at NetCE.com.)

 Mary Franks, MSN, APRN, FNP-C, is a board-certified Family Nurse Practitioner and NetCE Nurse Planner.
 She works as a Nurse Division Planner for NetCE and a per diem nurse practitioner in urgent care in Central Illinois.
 Mary graduated with her Associate's degree in nursing from Carl Sandburg College, her BSN from OSF Saint Francis Medical Center College of Nursing in 2013, and her MSN with a focus on nursing education from Chamberlain University in 2017.
-(A complete biography appears at the end of this course.)
+(A complete biography can be found at NetCE.com.)